KevinRyouInoue/Portfolio/README.md

 # My Portfolio Website

 Welcome to my **personal portfolio website**!
-Built with **React, TypeScript, and Tailwind CSS**, the site is fully responsive and showcases my skills, projects, and experiences in software development.
+Built with **JavaScript, and HTML/CSS**, the site is fully responsive and showcases my skills, projects, and experiences in software development.

 🔗 [Visit My Portfolio](https://portfolio-kevin-inoue-ryou.vercel.app/)